akhilld22/Unity-Chemical-Engine/README.md

 A VR Chemical Reaction & Experiments Simulation Application Developed by Unity3D

 ## How to Play
-1. Download the application from [here](http://www.google.com) and extract the files.
+1. If you have HTC valve, download the application from [here](http://www.google.com) and extract the files.
+The scene does not contain any fluid due the the package we used is not compatible with VR scene.
+   If not, download the application from [here](www.google.com) instead.

 2. There are 2 executable files with different contents, which will be introduced later.